tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the protocol version, so this value is redundant.

 length
-: The length (in bytes) of the following TLSCiphertext.fragment.
+: The length (in bytes) of the following TLSCiphertext.fragment, which is the sum of the lengths of the content and the padding, plus one for the inner content type.
 The length MUST NOT exceed 2^14 + 256.
   An endpoint that receives a record that exceeds this length MUST generate a fatal "record_overflow" alert.

-fragment.content
-: The cleartext of TLSPlaintext.fragment.

-fragment.type
-: The actual content type of the record.

-fragment.zeros
-: An arbitrary-length run of zero-valued bytes may appear in the cleartext after the type field.
-This provides an opportunity for senders to pad any TLS record by a chosen amount as long as the total stays within record size limits.
-See
-  {{record-padding}} for more details.

-fragment
+encrypted_record
-: The AEAD encrypted form of TLSPlaintext.fragment + TLSPlaintext.type + zeros,
+: The AEAD encrypted form of the serialized TLSInnerPlaintext structure.
-  where "+" denotes concatenation.
 {:br }

 AEAD ciphers take as input a single key, a nonce, a plaintext, and "additional data" to be included in the authentication check, as described in Section 2.1 of {{RFC5116}}.
-The key is either the client_write_key or the server_write_key, the nonce is derived from the a sequence number (see {{nonce}}) and the client_write_iv or server_write_iv, and the additional data input is empty (zero length).
+The key is either the client_write_key or the server_write_key, the nonce is derived from the sequence number (see {{nonce}}) and the client_write_iv or server_write_iv, and the additional data input is empty (zero length).
 Derivation of traffic keys is defined in {{traffic-key-calculation}}.